plusgiant5/TaaprWareV2/README.md

 # TaaprWareV2

 This is an open source roblox executor with a custom DLL made in C++, and a UI made in C#.
+It features level 8 execution (or whatever level you want), custom functions, metamethod hooking (buggy), an autoexec folder, and a workspace folder.
+With the init script, it's very detectable because of the insecure hook that doesn't use newcclosure, but on the C++ side it's immune to simple detection methods that I realized while coding it.
+It doesn't trigger any 268/unexpected client behavior kicks, at least not at the time I'm writing this.

 Discord (better exploits soon): https://discord.gg/nAEHrW9EF9

 This exploit helped me get from C++ hello world programs to real Luau function recreation for Roblox and finding offsets, expect it to be messy.
+It heavily relies on the Lua init script to function properly.

 With a few edits, you can get execution working with only these addresses and no offets: rbx_getscheduler, rbx_addscript, rbx_runscript, rbx_deserializer_detour and rbx_deserializer_detour2
 Or, for the bare minimum (localscript level, no custom bytecode) rbx_getscheduler and rbx_runscript.